 The first step in the process is to complete the Checklist for Parents and turn it in to the Campus GT Advocate at your child's school during the nomination window for your child's grade level.
 Campus GT Advocates are not required to accept these forms for your child's grade level before the nomination window opens or after the nomination window closes.

-The parent, teacher, and student checklist identify characteristics of giftedness based on the Purdue Academic Rating Scales; Frasier’s Traits, Aptitudes, and Behaviors Scales; and Javits’ Gifted Characteristics Checklist for Underrepresented Populations.
-The student checklist is only completed by students in grades 6-12.
+The parent and teacher checklist identify characteristics of giftedness based on the Purdue Academic Rating Scales; Frasier’s Traits, Aptitudes, and Behaviors Scales; and Javits’ Gifted Characteristics Checklist for Underrepresented Populations.

 Gifted Characteristics Checklist for Parents (required)